ahuff44/pygame-maker/README.md

 pygame-maker
 ============

-A game engine I built for fun in Python.
+An event-driven game engine I built for fun in Python.
 It's built on the pygame framework (see www.pygame.org).
 You'll need to install pygame in order to run this.
+The overall design is similar to and was inspired by Game Maker, published by Yoyo Games (see http://www.yoyogames.com/studio).
 The code has some basic documentation, and if you look at the code for snake.py and tetris.py you might be able to figure out how to make things work.

-This is still a work in progress.
+*This is still a work in progress.*

 Example games:
 =============